Spring Hill, East Cowes: A family of privateers

 After escaping to New York, John Goodrich published the following 'advertisement' in the Rivington Royal Gazette of 13 April 1778, a loyalist newspaper of the British controlled New York.

 "John Goodrich having extricated himself from the hands of the Virginian rebels (a set of perfidious cruel villains) wishes to see his Friends and his Sons, to fall on ways and means, to square the yards with his persecutors."

-It seems that Goodrich got his wish, because his son Bridger, along with Robert Shedden; and using two of the family's small, but fast ships, decided to become privateers.
+Goodrich got his wish when his son Bridger, along with Robert Shedden; and using two of the family's small, but fast ships, decided to become privateers.
 Attacking and capturing American navy and trading ships, they confiscated the ships' cargoes.
 This not only earned them their revenge, but it also aided the British war effort, and because of the considerable ‘prize money’ involved, was also extremely lucrative for them.
-They did this work very successfully for the next six years, until the American war of independence ended in 1783.
+They did this work very successfully for the next 6 years, until the American war of independence ended in 1783.

-In the 1810 book, 'History of Virginia' by Edmund Randolph, it is claimed that John Goodrich and his three sons, captured so many Virginian ships that scarcely the whole British navy could match them.
-As Americans, the Goodrich's were also referred to as arch-traitors to the cause of an independent America.
+In the 1810 book, 'History of Virginia' by Edmund Randolph, it is said that John Goodrich and his 3 sons seemingly captured so many Virginian ships that the whole British navy could match them.
+As Americans, the Goodrich family were also referred to as arch-traitors to the cause of an independent America.

 In March 1778, the armed sloop Hammond, commanded by Captain Bridger Goodrich captured the sloop 'Esther', containing 65 Hogsheads of tobacco, from South Quay in Virginia.
-The story said that in the previous four months, he had taken nine prizes.
-In April 1780, a British ship called the 'Crown Galley' containing stores and clothing for 500 cavalry soldiers and 50 cannons was taken by an American privateer, but was 'happily' retaken by Goodrich and Shedden's Hammond.
-In May 1781, one of their 'rich' trading ships, bound for London, was almost intercepted by the American 'Hector'.
+The story said that in the previous 4 months, he had taken 9 prizes.
+In April 1780, a British ship called the 'Crown Galley' containing stores and clothing for 500 cavalry soldiers and 50 cannons was taken by an American privateer, but was happily retaken by Goodrich and Shedden's Hammond.
+In May of 1781, one of their rich trading ships, bound for London, was almost intercepted by the American 'Hector'.
 Luckily the Virginia, one of their other ships, was on hand to prevent this from happening.
 In September 1781, in their ship the Virginia, they captured the schooner Susannah, laden with sugar, from Port-au-Prince.
 In January 1783, the Goodrich ship Virginia, captained by Stanton Hazzard, captured a French ship called the Ranetta, carrying bale goods valued at £40,000.
 The Ranetta put up quite a fight and 33 men of the Virginia were killed or wounded.

 When the war ended in 1783, being unable to carry on their lives as privateers and unable to remain in America, the Shedden and the Goodrich families left New York for good in the Virginian ship, 'Hazard'.
 It was said that they abandoned Virginia when Lord Dunmore left the country.
 They settled in Bristol, an important British trading port and by then, hugely wealthy from all of the prize money they had seized, they set up a number of new business ventures.

 However, John Goodrich did not have long to enjoy his new life in England, dying just a few years later in 1785.